tsadoklf/terraform-google-memorystore-redis/README.md

 cd k8s-custom-iptables/
 TARGETS="RESERVED_IP_RANGE" ./install.sh

-# Test the connection from the GKE cluster to the Redis instance
+# (Optional) Test the connection from the GKE cluster to the Redis instance
 # by deploying BusyBox to the cluster and using it's shell and telnet to connect to the Redis instance
 kubectl run -i --tty busybox --image=busybox -- sh